ashreves/wearable-teaching/_posts/2022-11-30-prac5-6-Association-Analysis-in-UK-Biobank.md

 ## Practicalities: getting the notebooks onto the UK Biobank Research Analysis Platform

 The UK Biobank Research Analysis Platform has permanent storage.
-In particular, you will be using a project called 'CDT-DataChallenge-Dec22'.
-We'll set up a folder under 'users' for each person.
+In particular, you will be using a project called 'cdt-datachallenge-dec23'.
+Within the 'users' folder, you have an individual folder.
 Please store your files in that folder.
 When you first log in to the platform, you may wish to set up folders called 'data' and 'outputs' within this folder (some of the notebooks will assume you have done that).

-When you are running JupyterLab (or RStudio), you are temporarily running a cloud computer that has some temporary storage associated with it.
+When you are running JupyterLab (or RStudio) on the RAP, you are temporarily running a cloud computer that has some temporary storage associated with it.
 You can transfer things from permanent storage to temporary storage and back again. **Important:** at the end of a session, before terminating your cloud computer, you need to make sure anything you need from the temporary storage is transferred over to permanent storage.
 If not, it will be gone!

 There are different ways you could get the practical materials from GitHub onto the Research Analysis Platform.
 Here's one:

-I. Launch JupyterLab + Spark (as you will need for the Thursday practicals)
+I. Launch JupyterLab + Spark (as you will need for the Thursday practicals)  Read how to set it up [here](https://dnanexus.gitbook.io/uk-biobank-rap/working-on-the-research-analysis-platform/using-spark-to-analyze-tabular-data).

 II.
 Open a Terminal instance from JupyterLab (File > New > Terminal)